Israel’s Securitization Dilemma BDS and the Battle for the Legitimacy of the Jewish State

-Through historical and archival research, as well as discourse analysis and interviews with Israeli policy makers, this book argues that Israel has constructed perceived and real challenges to its legitimacy as ontological threats that undermine its national security, and has securitized its Jewish identity in response to these threats.
+Through historical and archival research, as well as discourse analysis of legal and governmental documents, public statements of Israeli officials, and interviews with Israeli policy makers, this book argues that Israel has constructed perceived and real challenges to its legitimacy as ontological threats that undermine its national security, and has securitized its Jewish identity in response to these threats.
 As a result, the state has adopted extraordinary measures, often marked by illiberalism.
 Rather than enhance Israel’s international legitimacy, these measures have undermined it further, especially among liberal audiences in the West, whose support is critical for Israel’s continued international legitimacy.
-Therefore, Israel is locked in a securitization dilemma – where actions taken to enhance its security through increased legitimacy result in further delegitimization.
-Highlighting the ways this securitization dilemma is at the heart of Israeli policymaking today — particularly in the context of the recent BDS movement — this book brings into focus key problems that Israel faces as it attempts to combat delegitimization movements against its self-constructed identity as a Jewish state.
+Therefore, Israel is locked in a securitization dilemma—where actions taken to enhance its security through increased legitimacy result in further delegitimization.
+Highlighting the ways this securitization dilemma is at the heart of Israeli policymaking today—particularly in the context of the recent BDS movement—this book brings into focus key problems that Israel faces as it attempts to combat delegitimization movements against its self-constructed identity as a Jewish state.

 Chapter 1.
 Israel’s Securitization Dilemma

 Chapter 2.
 Ontological Insecurity and the Securitization of the Jewish Identity of the State

 Chapter 3.
 The Arab Boycott and Early Israeli Debates on the Threats of Delegitimization